BrunoGomesCoelho/ibs/README.md

 $ python3 main.py
 ```

 The first time you use the program, you might need to confirm a code on your phone.
+After that, a `.session` file will be created and it'll no longer ask for your phone/code.
+So if you're running the docker container, run it outside the container once to get the .session file.

 **WARNING**: The Telegram API should not be used for spamming or harassement.
 Doing so could permanently ban your account.